Wisconsin State Law Library

 Wis JI-Criminal 1201A

-§ 940.225(1)(b) First degree sexual assault: sexual contact or intercourse without consent by use or threat of a dangerous weapon
+§ 940.225(1)(b) First degree sexual assault: sexual contact without consent by use or threat of a dangerous weapon

 Summary

-To be guilty of this offense, the prosecution must prove that the defendant had sexual contact or sexual intercourse with another person without their consent and did so by using or threatening to use a dangerous weapon, or an article fashioned to make the victim reasonably believe it was a dangerous weapon.
+To be guilty of this offense, the prosecution must prove that the defendant had sexual contact with another person without that person’s consent; that the defendant acted with intent to become sexually aroused or gratified, to sexually degrade or humiliate the victim, or to cause bodily harm to the victim; and that the defendant used or threatened to use a dangerous weapon, or an article used or fashioned in a manner to lead the victim reasonably to believe it was a dangerous weapon, to compel the victim to submit to the sexual contact.

 Elements of the Offense

-2. Without Consent: The sexual contact or intercourse must have occurred without the victim’s consent.
+2. Without Consent: The sexual contact must have occurred without the victim’s consent.

 3. Use or Threat of a Dangerous Weapon: The defendant must have used or threatened to use a dangerous weapon during the assault, or the defendant must have used an article in a manner that led the victim to reasonably believe it was a dangerous weapon.